HDR/RaspberryPi/README.md

 ## [RsInstall.sh](https://github.com/MrHDR/RaspberryPi/raw/master/RsInstall.sh)
 Runescape Installer for the Raspberry Pi

+Warning: This has only been tested on a Raspberry Pi 3B

 Downloads the files you need and launchers to quickly launch RS3 Or OSRS from the desktop (Raspbian Full Only)

 ### Usage